LouisMazel/maz-ui/apps/docs/docs/composables/use-form-validator.md

 To use the `eager`, `blur`, or `progressive` validation modes, you must use the `useFormField` composable to add the necessary validation events.

-3 ways to bind validation events:
+2 ways to bind validation events:

-##### 1. Use the `ref` attribute on the component to get the reference
+#### 1. Use the `ref` attribute on the component to get the reference

 You can use the `ref` attribute on the component and pass the reference to the `useFormField` composable.

-This method will search HTML elements (input, select, and textarea) into the component and add the necessary validation events.
+This method will automatically detect interactive elements (input, select, textarea, button, elements with ARIA roles, etc.) within the component and add the necessary validation events.

 ```vue{3,10,17}
 <template>